LinLabNEU/reweight_pruning3/readme.md

 ```
 python testers.py
 ```
 It outputs the test accuracy of the model.
 It also counts the number of non-zero and zero elements in the parameters.
-The total number of parameters is XXX.
-Among them, there are XXXX zero parameters and XXXX non-zero parameters.
+The total number of parameters is 3996704.
+Among them, there are 3012168 zero parameters and 984536 non-zero parameters.

 # Count parameters